AMRI-Lab/AutoQSM/README.md

 ###Files descriptions:
 AutoQSM contains the following folders:

+code: It contains the source codes for training and testing.

 test_data: It provides three test data.

 logs/last.h5: A file that contains the weights of the trained model

 model/MoDL_QSM.py : This file contains the functions to create the model-based convolutional neural network proposed in our paper

-test: It contains test_tools.py and test_demo.py. test_tools.py offers some supporting functions for network testing such as image patch stitching, dipole kernel generation, etc. test_demo.py shows how to perform network testing with data from the "data" folder

-train: It contains train_lines.py. train_gen.py: This is the code for network training

-NormFactor.mat: The mean and standard deviation of our training dataset for input normalization.

 ###Usage
 ##Test
-You can run test_demo.py directly to test the network performance on the provided data.
-The results will be in the same directory as the input data
+You can run code/test.py directly to test the network performance on the provided data.
+The results will be in the 'results' directory
 For test on your own data.
-You can use "model_test" function as shown in test_demo.py files
+You can use "data_predict" function as shown in test_demo.py files

 ##train
-If you want to train MoDL-QSM by yourself. train_lines.py can be used as a reference.
+If you want to train AutoQSM by yourself. code/train.py can be used as a reference.